 - Bus-priority lanes on Wilshire Boulevard.

 There is much, much more to like.
-But the key element is the proposed “holistic and connected bicycle network” that designate priority ‘bikeways’ along certain east-west and north-south corridors.
-For example this is a map that highlights several bikeways for initial implementation.
+But the key element is the proposed holistic bikeway network that designates priority bikeways along certain east-west and north-south corridors.
+Read the updated Action Plan for all of the implementation details.

 More About Complete Streets